tskit-dev/tutorials/terminology_and_concepts.md

 2. The number of recombination and non-coalescing common ancestor events in the genealogy quickly grows to dominate the total number of nodes in the tree sequence, without actually contributing to the mutations inherited by the samples.
-   In other words, these nodes are redundant to the storing of genome data.
+   In other words, these nodes are redundant to the storing of genomic data.

 Therefore, compared to a full ARG, you can think of a simplified tree sequence as storing the trees *created by* recombination events, rather than attempting to record the